ZE3kr/Cloudflare-CNAME-Setup/README.md

 ## Installation

 If you don’t want to use the preinstalled panel above, you can install this panel on your server.
-Please follow this guide.

-### Requirements

-+ PHP 7.0+ installed (with cURL and APCu Cache)
-+ Web server (Nginx, Apache, etc.)
-+ Cloudflare Partner account

-### Configuration

-Just copy `config.example.php` to `config.php` and edit it with your information.
+[For more information, please see the Wiki][6].

 ## Features of this panel

 + Manage all your DNS records in one place.
-Using the [Cloudflare API v4][6], this project supports various types of DNS records.
+Using the [Cloudflare API v4][7], this project supports various types of DNS records.
 + Advanced Analytics.
 You can see the analytics report for the **previous year**, rather than a month.
 + NS setup is supported.
 This panel provides NS setup information so you can switch to Cloudflare DNS at any time.
 The DNSSEC feature is also supported.
 + IP setup is supported.
 This service provides the anycast IPv4 and IPv6 of the CDN.
 You can use this service for the root domain safely.